-Seasonal factors in retailing has been added to your bookmarks.
+Seasonal factors in retailing has been saved

 Is it possible we overestimate the impact of the holiday sales season?

 In November, economic reporters’ thoughts turn to “Black Friday” and the (apparently) all-important season for retail sales.
 It’s called “Black Friday,” we are told, because that’s the day when retailers finally begin to show a profit for the year—prior to that day, they typically would have recorded losses in red ink.
 (Well, these days, red pixels on computer screens.)